International Timeline - Undergraduate

 - Your I-20 form.

-- Completed I-94 Immigration card (the white form which is given during flight).
+- Completed I-94 Immigration card records.

 - Customs Declaration (which is also issued during flight).